Quantum Fourier Transform Has Small Entanglement: Exponential Decay of the QFT's Schmidt Coefficients

 where $0.q_1...q_n \equiv q_1/2 + ... + q_n/2^n$.
 This product representation of the linear map gives a natural way to construct the quantum circuit of the QFT by forming the decomposition $F_n = R_n Q_n$ \cite{nielsen_chuang_2010}, where $R_n$ is the bit reversal operator $R_n|q_1 ... q_n\rangle = |q_n ... q_1\rangle$ and $Q_n$ is the operator that transforms the product state in the following way:

 which arises naturally from the Fourier transform's recursive structure and whose gate components can be extracted easily from the product representation.
 See Fig.~\ref{fig:qft_circ} for an example of the QFT's circuit.
-In practice, both $Q_n$ and $F_n$ (or with some other order of qubits) can be used to perform the QFT, and which to use highly depends on the qubit architecture (e.g. the connectivity).
-In general, there is no benefit of using one over the other, and at core $Q_n$ and $F_n$ are not very different.
+In theory, $F_n$ and $Q_n$ are often considered equivalent since qubit ordering can be tracked classically.
+However, in practical implementations, different amounts of resources are required to implement the two operators, due to qubit architecture constraints (e.g. connectivity).
+For example, when restricted to nearest-neighbor connectivity, $F_n$ can be implemented in linear-depth \cite{Fowler_04, Maslov_07} while $Q_n$ may require more depth; if one allows all-to-all connectivity and ancilla qubits, both can be implemented in log-depth with very high accuracy \cite{Cleve_00}, but $Q_n$ contains much fewer gates.
 However, as said in the introduction, their entanglement structure defers a lot, with $Q_n$ having Schmidt coefficients decaying exponentially while $F_n$ has uniform Schmidt coefficients.
+This implies in situations where entanglement plays an important role, the two operators will behave very differently.

 To understand the Schmidt coefficients of an operator and why they are important, it is necessary to introduce the operator Schmidt decomposition in the context of unitary operators: \begin{definition} The \textup{operator Schmidt decomposition} of a unitary operator $U$ acting on a bipartite space $\mathcal{A} \otimes \mathcal{B}$ with dimension $dim(\mathcal{A\otimes \mathcal{B}}) = dim(\mathcal{A})dim(\mathcal{B}) = N$ is a decomposition of the form